-The Doctoral Program in the Faculty of Nursing is designed to educate professionals for excellence in nursing scholarship through original research with identified populations.
+Our goal in the doctoral program is to develop nurse scientists who are expert clinical scholars equipped to provide leadership in nursing practice, research and education.
+The program is designed to educate professionals for excellence in nursing scholarship through original research with identified populations.

-The program offers opportunities to become research intensive, gain core disciplinary knowledge and expertise within a substantive field (CASN 2011).
-Applicants are required to seek out faculty with who they believe would be a good "fit" with their focus of study prior to application.
-Information about our faculty members and their research areas is available on the Nursing Research Website under "Academic Staff" at http://nursing.ucalgary.ca/contact-us
+The program offers opportunities to become research intensive, gain core disciplinary knowledge and develop expertise within a substantive field.
+Applicants are required to seek out faculty who they believe would be a good “fit” with their focus of study prior to submitting an application.
+Information about our faculty members and their research areas is available at http://nursing.ucalgary.ca/contact-us

 - 3.0 Grade Point Average: Will vary depending on the previous degree(s) held.